NicodemusGurion/nicodemusgurion.github.io/_includes/QH/F-J.md

 The angel said to Mary about Jesus:

-> He said: I am only a messenger of thy Lord, that I may bestow on thee a faultless son.
+> He said: I am only a messenger of thy Lord, that I may bestow on you a faultless son.

 ## Jesus was not crucified